smings/last-email-address-validator/README.txt

 This will help us help you and gives you good karma points!

 = Limitations of the free plugin =
 None - there aren't any.
 LEAV validates as many email addresses as your WordPress instance can handle.
-It makes sure that all entered email addresses are deliverable and (if activated) not from disposable email address domains.
+It makes sure that all entered email addresses are deliverable and confirm to the rule you set.

 For those who need more protection and more validations, we currently develop the pro version of LEAV.
 The pro version of LEAV validates, that the person entering the email address has actual access and control over the email account.
 It does this by sending a verification code to the entered email address and provides the user who entered the email address with a verification step before the form data gets send to the underlying plugin.
 No matter the plugin.
-LEAV pro supplies the functionality.
+LEAV pro supplies the functionality for all supported plugins.
 Additionally LEAV pro will do Realtime Blackhole List (RBL) checks to make sure the email address entered is not from known spammer domains.
-And this will cost just as much as a starbucks coffee per year.
+And this will be as affordable as 2 starbucks coffees per year.

 == Screenshots ==
-1. settings-01.png
+1. settings-1.png
-2. settings-02.png
+2. settings-2.png
-3. settings-03.png
+3. settings-3.png
-4. settings-04.png
+4. settings-4.png
-5. cf7-01.png
+5. settings-5.png
-6. cf7-02.png
+6. settings-6.png
-7. woocommerce-01.png
+7. settings-7.png
+8. settings-8.png
+9. settings-9.png
+10. settings-10.png

 == Changelog ==

+= 1.4.6 =
+* Added email test field in the settings
+* Added role-based recipient name blacklist

+= 1.4.5 =
+* Added user-defined recipient name blacklist
+* Added option for blocking recipient name catch-all syntax

 = 1.4.4 =
 * Added Support for Kali Forms